-- BankAmericard Cash Rewards Visa Signature Card If you live close to one of Bank of America's neighborhood branches, you might appreciate a cash back rewards card with the option of face-to-face support.
+- BankAmericard Cash Rewards™ Credit Card If you live close to one of Bank of America's neighborhood branches, you might appreciate a cash back rewards card with the option of face-to-face support.
 Bank of America has done a great job integrating its credit card offerings into its retail branches.
-On the first $1,500 combined gasoline and grocery purchases you can receive 3 percent back at the gas pump, 2 percent back on groceries.
-And 1 percent cash back on other purchases.
+Earn 1 percent cash back on every purchase, on the first $1,500 combined gas and grocery store purchases each quarter you can earn 3 percent cash back on gas and 2 percent cash back at grocery stores.
 No annual fee and a relatively low APR.